kartonfarkas/api_docs/source/suite/contacts/combined_segment_create.rst

      - Reply Code
      - Message
      - Description
-   * - 404
+   * - 400
-     - 13001
+     - 13002
-     - Combined segment not found.
+     - Invalid JSON input.
-     - Combined Segment ID is not valid.
+     - Signs one or more mistakes in the syntax of the request or an existing combined segment name.